christopherjenness/NBA-analytics/README.md

 ![Imgur](http://i.imgur.com/iwv27o1.png)

 Another thing I wanted to look at was if there are players whos assists are more valuable than other players.
 If a player assists a lot of 3PT shots, that is more valuable than a lot of 2PT assists.
-Again, it turnss out that two all-stars, **LeBron James** and **James Harden** are at the top of this list.
+Again, it turns out that two all-stars, **LeBron James** and **James Harden** are at the top of this list.
 My favorite anomaly in this category is **Harrison Barnes** who has 34 3PT Assists and 3 2PT Assists.
 He exclusively assists to 3PT shooters.

 ![Imgur](http://i.imgur.com/9H7o0Zg.png)